LibertyDSNP/spec/pages/Ethereum/Registry.md

 ### NFT Concerns

 * The EIP 721 standard has its own ownership and permission system that is too limited for use across the DSNP.
-* Supporting two ownership systems adds unneeded complexity.
+* Supporting two ownership systems adds needless complexity.
 * Identity contract ownership would require additional complexity to receive and transfer 721 tokens.

 ## Rejected Alternatives

 * Why not the Ethereum Name Service ([ENS](https://ens.domains/))?
   * Overly complex and expensive for the simple use case of handles
-  * Support can be added later through a custom ENS resolver
+  * Support can be added later through custom ENS resolution
   * Didn't provide a numerical id for efficient graph storage
   * Still subject to homograph attacks